mpenet/alia/docs/guide.md

 particular, its API is really rich.

-#### clojure.core.async asynchronous interface
+#### clojure/core.async asynchronous interface

-`alia/execute-chan` has the same signature as the other execute functions and as the name implies returns a clojure.core.async channel that will contain a list of rows at some point or an exception instance.
+`alia/execute-chan` has the same signature as the other execute functions and as the name implies returns a clojure/core.async channel that will contain a list of rows at some point or an exception instance.

 Once you run it you have a couple of options to pull data from it.